 Health and Safety Stage 1 March

-• The formation and importance of Health and Safety Committees
+• Development of Health and Safety Management

-• Employ effective risk and hazard management
+• Risk and hazard management.

 Who is this course for?

-• Recently elected or appointed health and safety representatives
+• Recently elected or appointed health and safety

 • Health and safety committee members

-• Others with and interest in, or responsibility for, workplace health and safety
+• Others with an interest in, or responsibility for,

 Helen is skilled at being able to provide support to organisations at any stage of their health and safety journey – from systems audits, legislation updates and documentation right through to customised in-house training, staff inductions and on-call support.